 \subsection{From homotopy cyclic to cyclic}

-In this subsection we prove an analogue of the Darboux theorem in symplectic geometry for strong homotopy inner products.
-Namely we show that up to an \Ai-isomorphism any strong homotopy inner product can be made constant.
-Therefore any \Ai-category with a strong homotopy inner product has a cyclic model.
+In this subsection we prove an analogue of the Darboux theorem in symplectic geometry for SHIPs.
+Namely we show that up to an \Ai-isomorphism any SHIP can be made constant.
+Therefore any \Ai-category with a SHIP has a cyclic model.
 We also study the uniqueness of this cyclic model.

 From now on we assume that $\CC$ is minimal.
 Recall, the homological perturbation lemma guarantees one can always achieve this.
-Together with our starting assumption that $\CC$ is proper, this implies that all hom spaces in $\CC$ are finite dimensional.
+Together with our starting assumption that $\CC$ is proper, this implies that all $\hom$ spaces in $\CC$ are finite dimensional.

-\begin{defn} Let $\rho \in hom^\bullet_{[\CC, \CC]}(\CC_{sd}, \CC_{sd}^\vee)$ be a bimodule pre-homomorphism and $Z \in CC^\bullet(\CC)$ a Hochschild cochain.
-We define the contraction $\displaystyle \iota_Z \rho \in CC_\bullet(\CC)^\vee $ as follows
+\begin{defn} Let $\rho \in \hom^\bullet_{[\CC, \CC]}(\CC_{sd}, \CC_{sd}^\vee)$ be a bimodule pre-homomorphism and $Z \in C^\bullet(\CC)$ a Hochschild cochain.
+We define the contraction $\displaystyle \iota_Z \rho \in C_\bullet(\CC)^\vee $ as follows

 where $\dagger:=|Z|'( |\rho| + |x_1|'+\ldots+|x_{i-1}|')$. \end{defn}